Kukicha

-Kukicha (茎茶), or twig tea, also known as bōcha (棒茶), is a Japanese blend made of stems, stalks, and twigs.
+Kukicha (茎茶), or twig tea, also known as bōcha (棒茶), is a Japanese tea blend made of stems, stalks, and twigs of the tea plant.
 It is available as a green tea or in more oxidised processing.
-Kukicha has a unique flavour and aroma among teas, due to its being composed of parts of the tea plant that are excluded from most other teas.
+Kukicha has a unique flavour and aroma among teas, due to it being composed of parts of the plant that are excluded from most other teas.

 Regular kukicha material comes from production of sencha or matcha.
 When coming from gyokuro's production, it takes the name karigane (雁ヶ音 / かりがね) or shiraore (白折 / しらおれ).

 Karigane has historically been the name of kukicha made from leaves used for gyokuro green tea.
 However, these days the term karigane has become diverse, and is also used for any kukicha of high quality.
 Karigane that is specifically from Kyushu is called shiraore.